hyosung11/Launch-School/Courses/journal.md

 10:04 I think I'm going to condense my study guide as I wait to be passed on to the interview.

 10:12 Updating my `.gitignore` file.

+10:37 Ready to move on to JS130, so I copied the course outline into my notes.